-The performance data quoted represent past performance and cannot guarantee comparable future results; current performance may be lower or higher.
+The performance data quoted represent past performance and cannot guarantee future results; current performance may be lower or higher.
 Please contact your variable product issuer or financial adviser for the most recent month-end variable product performance.
 Performance figures reflect Fund expenses, reinvested distributions and changes in net asset value.
+Performance figures do not reflect deduction of taxes a shareholder would pay on Fund distributions or sale of Fund shares.
 Investment return and principal value will fluctuate so that you may have a gain or loss when you sell shares.